Estimated reading time: 3 minutes

 • they provide habitat and food for the bees

-• provide food underground for the soil microbes that are so important for fertility for our trees, and
+• provide food underground for the soil microbes that are so important for the fertility for our trees, and

 • take carbon out of the air and pump it into the soil.